 Yes.
-Large and small businesses all have to meet PIPEDA requirements to report and notify of breaches of real risk of significant harm, and keep records of all breaches.
+Large and small business will be subject to PIPEDA requirements to report and notify breaches of security safeguards that pose a real risk of significant harm, and to keep records of all breaches of security safeguards.

 Are there financial penalties?

 Yes.
-Under PIPEDA it is an offence to knowingly contravene PIPEDA’s breach reporting, notification and record-keeping requirements and doing so could lead to fines.
+Under PIPEDA it is an offence to knowingly contravene PIPEDA’s reporting, notification and record-keeping requirements relating to breaches of security safeguards, and doing so could lead to fines.

 The OPC does not prosecute offences under PIPEDA or issue fines.
 What the OPC can do is refer information relating to the possible commission of an offence to the Attorney General of Canada, who would be responsible for any ultimate prosecution.